How to Bet on Basketball: Pro Tips for Smarter NBA Wagers

 Shop Around for the Best Value

 Not all sportsbooks are created equal.
 You’ve probably noticed that many offer different odds and point spreads for the exact same games.
 Take your time and shop around until you find the numbers you like most.
 Not sure where to start?
-Here’s a list of some of the most trusted sports betting sites around.
+Here’s a list of some of the most trusted sports betting sites.

 Keep Track of Your Results